Sympathy vs Empathy: What’s The Difference?

 Sympathy vs Empathy

-The model below is based on a decision matrix the US Navy SEALs use for leadership selection.
-For the purpose of this article I have swapped Low Trust for Sympathy, defined as: Feelings of pity and sorrow for someone else's misfortune, and High Trust with Empathy, defined as: The ability to understand someone else’s feelings.
-In the interest of remaining fact based, both definitions have been taken from the Oxford English Dictionary.
-With them we can demonstrate their relationship with Performance, defined as: A demonstration of technical skills.
-Four leadership archetypes emerge to offer a sense of who might manifest in each area:
+The model below is an adaptation of a decision matrix the US Navy SEALs use for leadership selection.
+For the purpose of this case study I have reframed Low Trust as Sympathy, defined as: Experiencing pity for someone’s misfortune, leading to rescuing behaviour aimed at solving their problem to ease your own discomfort, and High Trust with Empathy, defined as: Experiencing another person’s perspective without their emotional load, enabling you to facilitate their process of solving the problem themselves.
+In the interest of remaining fact based, both definitions have been derived from the Oxford English Dictionary and tweaked to include behavioural elements.
+These definitions enable us to understand their relationship with Performance, defined as: A demonstration of technical skills.
+Four leadership archetypes emerge, illustrating how sympathy or empathy combine with competence to produce distinct behavioural patterns.

-Quite a few years ago I was supporting a CEO to grow their company, part of that included supporting other senior leaders to enhance their leadership skills and become more efficient & effective.
-One senior leader in particular was very much in the parent category.
-As noble as their intentions were they repeatedly fell in to the trap of doing too much of their teams work.
-This meant that projects they were responsible for leading or contributing to were either late or stalled completely due to the perception of being overwhelmed with too much to do.
+Several years ago supported a CEO to scale their company, which included strengthening the leadership capabilities of their senior leadership team.
+One leader in particular was very much in the Parent quadrant.
+As noble as their intentions were they repeatedly fell into the trap of doing too much of their teams work.
+The effect was counterproductive, creating a bottleneck that resulted in projects they were responsible for leading or contributing to were either late or stalled completely due.
+The perception of the leader was one of being overwhelmed with too much to do.
+The issue wasn’t effort or resources, it was sympathy masquerading as support.

 Impact on Organisation

-If we stay with the modified Navy SEAL’s leadership selection model and apply it to a collective we can demonstrate how each leadership archetype affects their team culture.
-Four organisational states emerge:
+If we stay with the modified Navy SEALs leadership selection model and apply it to a collective, we can demonstrate how each leadership archetype shapes the culture around it.
+When multiplied across a team or department, individual behaviours become shared norms.
+Four distinct organisational states emerge:

 These four cultures correlate with specific behaviours that can be measured in the culture of any team or organisation: